clementallen/gliding-tools/README.md

 #Gliding-tools

-This is an ever expanding collection of useful gliding tools made to practice coding.
+This is an ever expanding collection of useful gliding tools made for the fun of it.

 ### Glide range calculator